How to get Binding via dollar prefix in SwiftUI

 1 | viewModel // ViewModel |

-If we view the source code of ObservableObject
+If we view the source code of ObservableObject, we can see its Wrapper which uses dynamicMemberLookup to provide Binding

 1 | @propertyWrapper public struct ObservedObject<ObjectType> : DynamicProperty where ObjectType : ObservableObject { |